Intercom: Telephone intercoms

 Some telephones include intercom functions that enable paging and conversation between instruments of similar make and model.
 Examples include Panasonic model KX-TS3282W(/B), AT&T models 945 and 974, and TMC model ET4300.

 A single device can add intercom functionality to multiple standard telephones on a common phone line, even of different makes and models.
 Installation effort is minimal, and is not vulnerable to the radio interference and security issues of wireless systems.
 The Add-A-Com Whole House Intercom for Standard Telephone Systems is such a device.
 Intercom paging is accomplished by sounding a distinctive ring from all telephones after any phone is taken briefly off hook.
 After paging, any number of phones may converse.
 The device temporarily disconnects the external phone line during intercom use, and reconnects when all phones are again on hook.
 During intercom use, an external call’s ringing signal can be heard in the earpiece.

-Many key telephone systems for office use provide access to multiple outside lines plus an intercom, where the latter appeared as if it were one of the individually-selectable lines.
-The Western Electric Model 207 and Model 6A intercoms were designed for integration into such key system multiline installations, providing one or two simultaneous intercom calls respectively.
+Many key telephone systems for office use provide access to multiple outside lines plus an intercom, where the latter appeared as if it were one of the individually selectable lines.
+The Western Electric Model 207 and Model 6A intercoms were designed for integration into such key system multiline installations, providing one or two simultaneous intercom calls, respectively.

 Cell phone intercoms

 A cell phone network intercom is an outdoor device that communicates wirelessly over the cell phone network with any landline or mobile phone worldwide.
 Often called GSM intercoms, they initially used the Global System for Mobile Communications standard, and the intercoms were first released in European countries.
-This standard is now used globally, though in the United States, primarily AT&T, T-Mobile, and a few other providers use GSM, while Sprint and Verizon used CDMA (Code Division Multiple Access) technology.
+This standard is now used globally, though in the United States, primarily AT&T, T-Mobile, and a few other providers use GSM, while Sprint and Verizon use CDMA (Code Division Multiple Access) technology.
 Modern cell phone intercoms support all carriers and the latest technologies.
 Commonly installed at gates or doors, they are popular because they eliminate the need for wiring, except for power.

+IP and SIP-based intercoms

+Modern intercoms increasingly use Internet Protocol networks rather than analog wiring, often built on the Session Initiation Protocol (SIP) signaling standard developed for voice over IP (VoIP) telephony.
+SIP-based intercoms establish, maintain, and terminate calls over a local area network or the public internet, and can be addressed in the same way as a VoIP phone extension.

+Because SIP intercoms run over existing network infrastructure, installation typically requires only Power over Ethernet cabling rather than dedicated audio wiring.
+The protocol also enables integration with adjacent building systems such as closed-circuit television, access control platforms, and alarm systems, and supports remote answer on smartphones through a softphone or mobile application.
+Industry adoption accelerated in the 2010s and 2020s, particularly in multi-tenant residential buildings and commercial facilities.